 SEC.
 739. A divorce from bed and board may be granted for either of the following causes, namely:

 First.
-Cruelty of treatment, endangering the life or health of one of
+Cruelty of treatment, endangering the life or health of one of 158, s.
+4, v.
+12, pp. the parties.

 Second.
 Reasonable apprehension, to the satisfaction of the court, of bodily harm.